12 Offbeat Things to Do in Vientiane, Laos

 Offbeat Eats in Vientiane

-floating restaurants unusual things to do in Vientiane
+floating restaurants near Vientiane

 Thatch-roof long tail floating restaurants on the Nam Houm Reservoir.